The best of Alaska from a luxury cruise ship

 Sailing with Holland America Line

 As a destination overflowing with natural spectacles, Alaska steals your breath away at every opportunity.
 Sailing to this special destination on board a luxurious Holland America Line cruise ship, enhances your experience all the more as you sail right into the heart of the State’s southern ports, some inaccessible by road.

+Looking for the best Alaska cruise?
 Find out more about our Holland America Line cruises.

 Nicola considers herself very lucky to have had the opportunity to visit a number of places around the world and these experiences usually involve searching for as many kinds of wildlife as possible.
 Recent highlights include penguins in Antarctica, bears and whales in Canada and Alaska and sea otters in California - but there are always more animals to search for.